• Home

 Reflection

-As I gather my thoughts to write this post there are fresh reports that a ceasefire in the conflict in Yemen has come to an end.
-Aid convoys have been bombed.
+As I gather my thoughts to write this post there are fresh reports of cities being shelled in eastern Ukraine.
+Ports have been blocked.
+Exports of vital grain stocks have been halted putting millions in Africa and the Middle East at risk of starvation.
 Recriminations fly back and forth between the warring parties; each blames the other.
 Meanwhile, war rages on.
 People starve.
 Refugees flee.
 Bombs fall from the sky and children are killed and injured.

 There is a present-day relevance to Psalm 94.
-Its words are an ongoing reality in war-torn countries such as Afghanistan, Syria and Yemen.
+Its words are an ongoing reality in war-torn Ukraine.
 How long, LORD, will the wicked, how long will the wicked be jubilant?
 They pour out arrogant words; all the evildoers are full of boasting.
 They crush your people, LORD; they oppress your inheritance.
 They slay the widow and the foreigner; they murder the fatherless.

-The Syrian conflict is now entering its tenth year with no end in sight and many people are asking, “How long, LORD?”
+The Ukrainian conflict is now into its eighth year with no end in sight and many people are asking, “How long, LORD?”

 We are right to pray for an end to murderous regimes.
 Essentially that is what the psalmist is praying.
 Is there more we can do?
 Emergency aid to war-torn regions is always needed.
 We can open our hearts and our wallets to provide some help.
 When an entire nation falls into the hands of murderous thieves are there a few good Samaritans who are willing to help?